ramofabian/aws-bootcamp-cruddur-2023/journal/week4.md

   )
 ```

 3. The folder `bin` will be created within `aws-bootcamp-cruddur-2023/backend-flask/` to allocate db bash scripts to manage the DB.
-Once the dicrectory is creted the following files must be created with the information below:
+Once the directory is created the following files must be created with the information below:
 - `db-connect`: Bash script used to login `cruddur` DB.

 ```bash